shukriadams/open-micbot/README.md

 Motorized, remote-controllable unit to automate positioning of mic.
 Intended as a studio aid for guitar amp micing.

 - fully open source - all electronics, STLs, etc
-- has 3 motors, supports 2 planes of movement (x, z) and yaw.
+- supports 2 planes of movement (x, z) and yaw in two axes.
 Y is not supported to simplify design, and because it's not necessary, as all theoretical cone positions are covered by just x + z.
+- supports replicatable amp-relative positioning - if place centered to a speaker cap and leveled, will reproduce the same results if torn down and relaced.
 - must be assembled from 3d printable parts, or wood.
 All electronics, joints etc must be easily procured parts
 - must be simple enough for someone with basic technical skills to build
 - controlled by arduino + pi, or equivalents.
 Should not require specialized PCBs or controllers